mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/README.md

 # Sharktopoda 2

 _Sharktopoda 2_ will be a video player that supports MBARI's video annotation and machine learning efforts.
 It is a native desktop application that will support remote control from other applications via UDP.
-In addition, it will display rectangular regions of interest (ROIs, aka _localizations_, aka _bounding boxes_) and allow the user to interact (e.g. create, edit, delete) with them.
+In addition, it will display rectangular regions of interest (ROIs, aka _localizations_, aka _bounding boxes_, aka _annotations_) and allow the user to interact (e.g. create, edit, delete) with them.
 A prototype example is illustrated at <https://youtu.be/FKeuG8-UYC0>.

 ## Localizations